Kgkkjjj/WebBrowser/README.md

 opened externally, so running custom scripts inside them isn't supported.
 Enable "Use JS Mode" from the same menu (Ctrl+Shift+J) to automatically open all pages in an external WebView so complex sites work with JavaScript by default.
+If `pywebview` cannot find GTK or Qt bindings, the browser will disable these windows and show an error message when you try to open one.

 ### Optional Python helper